alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 ```

 ### Handling the Final Outcome
-At the boundary, use Match to map your internal Result into a public-facing output (an HTTP response, a console message, or a UI state).
+At the boundary, use `Match` to map your internal `Result` into a public-facing output (an HTTP response, a console message, or a UI state).

 > **Concept Check: Core, Shell, and the Boundary**
-> In a “Functional Core, Imperative Shell” design, the **core** is pure, deterministic business logic over immutable data.
+> In a “Functional Core, Imperative Shell” design, the **core** is pure, deterministic business logic over well-typed data (often immutable).
 The **shell** is the integration layer that performs I/O (HTTP, files, DB, UI) and coordinates the app’s runtime concerns.
 >
 > The **boundary** is where you:
 >
-> 1. **Parse/refine** messy inputs into well-typed domain data (so the core doesn’t accept `unknown` / raw strings / half-valid shapes), then
+> 1. **Parse/refine** messy inputs into well-typed domain data (so the core doesn’t accept `object`/unvalidated inputs/raw strings/half-valid shapes), then
 > 2. call the core to **produce a decision**, and finally
 > 3. **act** on that decision with side effects (persist, return a response, update UI).
 >